Once again, it’s that time of year, the much-anticipated Christmas/

 The "Allegrettos" from the Massachusetts College of Liberal Arts will perform.

 The caroling festival competition will continue on Saturday from 11 a.m. to 1 p.m., and from 2 to 4 p.m.
-A reception will begin at 4:30 p.m. in the foyer of the Elayne P. Bernstein Theatre at Shakespeare & Co., 70 Kemble Street, Lenox, followed by a gala concert of all
+A reception will begin at 4:30 p.m. in the foyer of the Elayne P. Bernstein Theatre at Shakespeare & Co., 70 Kemble Street, Lenox, followed by

 Families, children and friends are invited to the festival’s concluding event, a Children’s Tea with carol singing Sunday at 3:15 p.m. in Ventfort Hall, 104 Walker St., Lenox.